 - Identifying chronic inflammatory responses that may be triggered by biotoxins, tick bites, toxic metabolic products, extracellular ATP and cell wall fragments from molds.

-- Explore the complexities of postural orthostatic tachycardia syndrome and identify treatment strategies.
+- Exploring the complexities of postural orthostatic tachycardia syndrome and identify treatment strategies.

 - Learning to identify PANS and PANDAS and the associated symptoms, as well as identifying the link between other infectious triggers and neurological symptoms in children.